 1. What is marketing automation?

-Marketing automation refers to software platforms and technologies that take care of mundane, repetitive tasks so that your marketing team can get on with more important marketing activities that focus on optimisation and strategy.
+Marketing automation refers to software platforms and technologies that take care of mundane, repetitive tasks so that your marketing team can get on with more important marketing efforts that focus on optimisation and strategy.

 2. What makes good automation?

 Good marketing automation is based on facts and data that support them.
 But which data should you be using to make informed and effective automation?
 Start simple, analyse the opens, clicks and engagement rates of your campaigns to understand which content is working and resonates with your audience.
-Then step it up to personal and activity-based data to provide a personalised and responsive experience for your audience.
+Then step it up to personal and activity-based customer data to provide a personalised and responsive experience for your audience.

 The right amount of automation